8 Best B2B Digital Marketing Campaigns for SaaS

 #5.
 Referral marketing: Zoho

 Zoho makes an excellent suite of business software.
 However, they are perhaps best known for their email tools.
-They performed a superb referral marketing campaign that boosted their users and brand awareness.
+They performed a superb referral marketing campaign, boosting their users and brand awareness.

 Referral campaigns have two great functions.
 Firstly, they can help engage your existing users.
-Secondly, they can use your existing user network to explode your growth.
+Secondly, they can use your existing user network to exploit your growth.

 Zoho’s strategy was simple.
-It gave five free accounts to its users to share with their friends.
-In turn, each of these friends got five free accounts too.
+It gave users five free accounts to share with their friends.
+In turn, each of these friends got five free accounts, too.
 Essentially, each unengaged user could help find 25 new users for the company.

 Additionally, because the recommendation to use the business comes from a friend, it strengthens the likelihood of activation through social proof.
 It’s a smart, cost-effective way to drive user numbers and promote your app.